What are the Florida Motorcycle Insurance Rules?

-Drivers of motor vehicles with four wheels or more in Florida must carry personal injury protection (PIP).
-When you file a claim within 14 days, this guarantees payment of…
+Drivers of motor vehicles with four or more wheels in Florida must carry personal injury protection (PIP) insurance coverage.
+When you file a claim with your PIP carrier within 14 days of a crash, this guarantees payment:

 - Up to $2,500 in medical bills